COPRS/production-common/processing-common/doc/errors.md

-# RS-Core - Error Management
+# RS Core / RS add-on  - Automated error Management

 One important common topic in the Reference System is the handling of errors within the system.
+Indeed, a processing chain is composed of multiple microservices bounded by Kafka bus.
+There are cases that are not always working as expected and generate countless errors.

+The production-common repository provides to Reference Systems workflows two features to manage automatically errors.

-This feature is common within all RS core chains and RS addon chains.
+These features are common within all RS core chains and RS add-on chains.

 ## Message retry with Spring Cloud Dataflow (SCDF)